skewballfox/sniper-code/README.md

 ## Requirements

+since sniper is planned to be editor agnostic, you'll have to install the [server](https://github.com/skewballfox/sniper) independently

+also right now you'll need to clone [sniper-node](https://github.com/skewballfox/sniper-node) into the same parent directory as this project, as I'm using relative pathing to build the project mainly so that I don't have to update the version info until I actually have a working implementation ( which will be `0.0.1`).

-since sniper is planned to be editor agnostic, you'll have to install sniper-core and sniper-node indepently, I plan on writing an installer further into development. right now, the only reason you should do that is if you want to contribute to the project, because it is nowhere near ready for use.
+Currently the only reason you should do the above is if you want to contribute to the project, because it is nowhere near ready for use.

 ## Extension Settings